mrT23/AlphaCodium/README.md

 --database_solution_path /path/to/output/dir/dataset_output.json
 ```

+## General usage
+a section where we explain how part of AlphaCodium are relevant to general usage, and not just for CodeContests.
+Add a nice graph or two

 ## Acknowledgments
 Our process CodeContests dataset is based on the original [CodeContests](https://huggingface.co/datasets/deepmind/code_contests) dataset.
 We removed the train set (which is not relevant for our work), and did some post-processing and cleaning to the validation and test sets.